 James Baldwin’s ‘Pin Drop’

 Writer and activist James Baldwin talked in 1965 about how it can seem to Black people that they “belong where white people have put you.”
 He addressed how gentrification existed 55 years ago: “When someone says ‘Urban Renewal,’ that Negroes are simply going to be thrown out into the streets.”
-And he talked about how those who are excluded will rise up: “The people who are denied participation in [the American Dream], by their very presence, will wreck it.”
+He also warned how those who are excluded will rise up: “The people who are denied participation in [the American Dream], by their very presence, will wreck it.”

-After the atrocities of Bloody Sunday, President Lyndon B. Johnson called out in 1965 for voting and civil rights, stating “Their cause must be our cause too.”
-Johnson had helped pass the Civil Rights Act the previous year.
-But he’d previously called a press conference to detract from testimony by Fannie Lou Hamer about voter suppression.
+In 1965, following the atrocities of Bloody Sunday, President Lyndon B. Johnson called for voting and civil rights, stating, “Their cause must be our cause too.”
+Johnson had helped pass the Civil Rights Act the previous year, but he’d previously called a press conference to detract from testimony by Fannie Lou Hamer about voter suppression.

 Martin Luther King Jr.’s ‘Our God is Marching On’

-After a four-day march from Selma to Montgomery in 1965, King spoke to the crowd, asking the question “How long will prejudice blind the visions of men?' with the often-repeated answer “not long, because the arc of the moral universe is long, but it bends toward justice.”
+After a four-day march from Selma to Montgomery in 1965, Martin Luther King Jr. spoke to the crowd, asking the question “How long will prejudice blind the visions of men?”—with the often-repeated answer, “Not long, because the arc of the moral universe is long, but it bends toward justice.”
 King hoped that racist brutality was coming to an end, but progress has continued to be spiked with beatings and deaths and new records in the number of hate groups.